 3) If the TV Device detects the presence of a ci_ancillary_data descriptor in the descriptor loop of the SDT for the service to which this event belongs, then the key "anc_sdt" shall be included.
 The value corresponding with the key will be the payload of the ancillary_data_byte field of the descriptor encoded as hex digits.
 Each byte is to be encoded as a two digit hexadecimal value where alphabetic characters are lowercase, starting with the first byte of the payload and finishing with the last.

-4) If the TV Device detects the presence of a ci_ancillary_data descriptor in the 1st descriptor loop of the BAT that applies to the bouquet for the service to which this event belongs, then the key "anc_bat" shall be included.
+4) For the service to which this event belongs, if the TV Device chose to install that service because it is part of a particular bouquet (BAT), and the TV Device detects the presence of a ci_ancillary_data descriptor in the 1st descriptor loop of the BAT for that, then the key "anc_bat" shall be included.
 The value corresponding with the key will be the payload of the ancillary_data_byte field of the descriptor encoded as hex digits.
 Each byte is to be encoded as a two digit hexadecimal value where alphabetic characters are lowercase, starting with the first byte of the payload and finishing with the last.

 5) If the TV Device detects the presence of a ci_ancillary_data descriptor in the 1st descriptor loop of the NIT that applies to the service to which this event belongs, then the key "anc_nit" shall be included.
 The value corresponding with the key will be the payload of the ancillary_data_byte field of the descriptor encoded as hex digits.
 Each byte is to be encoded as a two digit hexadecimal value where alphabetic characters are lowercase, starting with the first byte of the payload and finishing with the last.

 If the value of a key-value pair is not present, then the key-value pair shall not be included in the query.
+A value that is zero-length (because its value has been derived from a zero-length descriptor payload) is considered to be present.

 Clause 5.2.3.6 defines how the TV Device shall signal the CI as the broadcast and IPTV signalling becomes known.